kazzkiq/CodeFlask/README.md

 In order to use CodeFlask.js you need also import [Prism.js](https://github.com/PrismJS/prism) (for code highlight) into your project.
 Prism basically uses two files, an `.js` file and an `.css` one (where you can theme the code syntax).

+To output the line numbers you would also need the [Line Numbers](http://prismjs.com/plugins/line-numbers/) plugin.

 After importing Prism, you will need two files from CodeFlask.js also.
 They are the `codeflask.js` and `codeflask.css`.
 Both are really small and only with the necessarily to make everything work properly.

 Example: